 Bank Clerk Selection Process

 The selection process for almost all the bank clerk exams is the same.
-The selection process comprises two phases: first id the preliminary phase of examination and the second is the mains phase of examination.
+The selection process comprises two phases: first id the preliminary phase of examination and the second is the mains phase of the examination.

 Mostly no bank clerk exam selection process constitutes the Interview phase.
 The final merit or final selection of candidates is based on the marks scored by them in the Mains examination.

-The prelims exam is only qualifying in nature and candidates must ensure that they secure good marks to qualify the marks examination and get selected at the clerical cadre post in the banking sector.
+The prelims exam is only qualifying in nature and candidates must ensure that they secure good marks to qualify the examination and get selected at the clerical cadre post in the banking sector.